Updated August 24, 2023

-A Bimodal Distribution:
+A Bimodal Distribution

-A Right Skewed Distribution:
+A Right Skewed Distribution

+In this distribution, a large number of data values occur on the left side and a fewer number of data values on the right side.
 This is also called a positively skewed distribution.
-In this distribution, a large number of data values occur on the left side and a fewer number of data values on the right side.
 This distribution occurs when the data has a range boundary on the left-hand side of the histogram.
 For example, a boundary of 0.
 This dist.
 It looks like the below image:

-A Left Skewed Distribution:
+A Left Skewed Distribution

 This is also called a negatively skewed distribution.
 In this distribution, a large number of data values occur on the right side and a fewer number of data values on the left side.
 This distribution occurs when the data has a range boundary on the right-hand side of the histogram.
 For example, a boundary such as 100.
 This dist.
 It looks like the below image:

-A Random Distribution:
+A Random Distribution

 This is also called a multimodal distribution.
 In this dist., several processes with normal distributions are combined.
 This has several peaks; thus, the data should be separated and analyzed separately.
 This dist.
 It looks like the below image:

-Where is the Histogram Chart found in Excel?
+Where is the Histogram Chart Found in Excel?